shravan256bit/Dockerized-MERN/README.md

 ## 📖 Description

 This project is a simple **Employee Todo MERN application** built with React, Node.js/Express, and MongoDB.
-It is primarily designed as a learning project to practice **DevOps-related workflows** such as containerization with Docker, environment variable management, networking between services, and deployment on AWS EC2.
-The focus is not on application complexity, but on using a real-world stack to explore DevOps best practices.
+It is primarily designed as a learning project to practice **DevOps-related workflows** The focus is not on application complexity, but on using a real-world stack to explore DevOps best practices.
 ```